 2. They have betrayed your trust

 One of the solid reasons to break up a long-term relationship, a breakdown of trust can truly wreak havoc on the two people involved.
 Cheating is hard to forget or forgive.
-So are lying or keeping secrets from one another.
+So is lying or keeping secrets from one another.
 Has your partner broken your trust one too many times?
 If yes, then the relationship has already been treading on thin ice.
-Also, remember that cheaters can ALWAYS stray again so you need to decide carefully if they deserve another chance.
+Also, remember that a remorseless cheater can stray again.
+So, you need to decide carefully if they deserve another chance.

 When it comes to infidelity, your ability to forgive your partner for cheating and move on is a very important thing to consider.
-Are you able to get past their indiscretion, if they beg and plead before you?
+Will you be able to get past their indiscretion if they beg and plead before you?
 If you feel like it’s all too much for you, then it’s best to walk out and start anew.
-Cheating is one of the big reasons to end a relationship, however strong your love might have been before.
+Cheating is one of the major reasons to end a relationship, however strong your love might have been before.

 3. They refuse to change

 Does your otherwise perfect partner have a bad habit you can’t condone?
-Say, drinking, smoothing, excessive gambling, bad financial decisions and so on?
+Say, drinking, smoking, excessive gambling, bad financial decisions, and so on?
 Because things such as these can create a huge wedge between the two of you.
-The problem can snowball eventually, if, despite your best efforts, they refuse to change.
+The problem can snowball eventually if, despite your best efforts, they refuse to change.

 Gopa advises, “In case of addiction issues or a nervous breakdown, a spouse/partner may find it challenging to cope.
-In such relationships, a spouse is an “enabler”, then reaches a stage where they are not able to be “caregivers” anymore.
+In such relationships, a spouse who is the ‘enabler’ reaches a stage where they are not able to be the caregiver anymore.
 At this point, they need to realize that they cannot ‘rescue’ someone unless they wish to change for the better.”

-There is no one without faults but if s/he refuses to make any effort, it means that they simply don’t respect you enough to listen to you.
+There is no one without flaws but if they refuse to make any effort, it means that they simply don’t respect you enough to listen to you.
 And you having to suffer the consequences of their bad behavior is enough reason to end a relationship, no matter what people say.

 4. You are holding each other back

-Gopa says, “Such relationships are emotionally, mentally & physically draining.
-It impacts every aspect of their life.
+Gopa says, “Such relationships are emotionally, mentally, and physically draining.
+It impacts every aspect of their lives.
 The children who are innocent bystanders get badly impacted psychologically when they see their parents fighting.
-It is like living in a ‘war zone’ and will only lead to further parenting mistakes as well.”
+It is like living in a war zone and will only lead to further parenting mistakes as well.”